dsaronin/kibali/README.md

 Notice that roles, limit_types, and controller actions are all expected to be symbols.

 You have complete freedom to define roles to be whatever you want: except for the reserved words: :all, :anonymous.
+The usage of :all, :anonymous is explained with the following logic.

+* if current_user.nil?, then proceed as :anonymous if :anonymous is referenced in the role_control_hash
+* if user's role is not referenced, then proceed as :all if :all is referenced in the role_control_hash
+* else proceed and evaluate the role_control_hash with user's role

+This means that :all will **only** be invoked if a user has a role which is **NOT** specified in the role_control_hash and if :all **is** specified in the hash.
+In that sense :unspecified would be more accurate than :all, but :all is shorter and handier to work with.
+And it means that :anonymous will **only** be invoked if current_user.nil? is true and if :anonymous **is** specified in the hash.

 The access limitation types are:

 * :allow, :to, :only -- control what access is allowed; all else will be denied